gridaphobe/CRL/README.md

 finish it. generateCRL.py is basically a reverse GetComponents script.
 It will analyze the contents of the working directory and generate a CRL file, allowing you to checkout the same items on another computer without having to write the CRL yourself.
-It is very new and only supports svn right now (there are still some bugs with svn too).
+It is very new and only supports svn and cvs right now (it will not produce the correct checkout path if you used "cvs checkout -d").

 Author
 ------